Spain Rodriguez | Studio Visit

 During the Summer of Love I was on acid and the East Village Other was still over there on Avenue A—Emmet Grogan comes in and says, “Oh yeah, the Haight really sucks now, man.
 There’s all these pimps and guys staggering out of doorways with syringes hanging in their arm.”
 I go, “Man don’t tell me that.
 Don’t say that.”
 Here I am on acid and you’re telling me bad things about the Haight Ashbury.

 Zap, of course, was the top of the line.
 Crumb did this act of radical generosity, giving the comic to us.
 Later on I think he had some regrets, but part of the thing…it’s a collective by the most uncollective guys you can imagine.
 People just had to work through that.
 The thing is that everyone has a veto, and I think Crumb’s idea was that more people would come in, but one guy can just say, “No, I don’t want any more guys to come in.”
 And that kind of worked, because that became the format, to have these seven guys.
 At some point Crumb got pissed and took off, just left Zap.
 But, anyway, we turned out good stuff, I think.

-Spain on comics as a career:
+Comics as a career: